OpenUDA/openuda-specifications/docs/OpenUDA-Canonical-Design-Principles.md

 - extensible
 - implementation-friendly

-These principles guide the design of all current and future UDTs.
+These principles guide the design of all current and future UDs.

 ---